On-Site Italian Research

-The fee for a basic family history research project in the Italian records is $200 - usually yielding 6-9 documents and/or sources and includes translations, research log, pedigree chart, and copies of documents.
+The fee for a level 2 research project in the Italian records is $300 - usually yielding 4-9 documents and/or sources and includes translations, research log, pedigree chart, and copies of documents.
+Projects are completed in 4-8 weeks.
 See www.gentracer.com/samplemicrofilmreport.html for a sample microfilm research report.

 Rates are payable in advance, payment can be made through the PayPal icon below:

 Or, payment can be made by sending check or money order for $300.00 (US) to: